-Every year, Apple users look forward to the WWDC, as it unveils the newest technology and features that they can expect to experience on their iPhones and other Apple devices, and this year was no different.
+Every year, Apple users look forward to the Highlights from Apple WWDC, as it unveils the newest technology and features they can expect to experience on their iPhones and other Apple devices, and this year was no different.
 At the keynote of WWDC 2019, Apple announced the arrival of updates across its family of devices, including the iPhone, iPad, Apple TV, Apple Watch, and Mac laptops and desktops.

 Here are some of the main highlights from the keynote at the Apple WWDC:

-The iOS 13 update, when launched this fall, will make the iPhone experience much better for users with features such as Dark Mode, a swipe-able keyboard and a new photos tool with advanced editing features, including video rotation.
+The iOS 13 update, when launched this fall, will make the iPhone experience much better for users with features such as Dark Mode, a swipe-able keyboard, and a new photos tool with advanced editing features, including video rotation.
 Additionally, it comes with features that boost the phone’s performance.
-Unlocking the phone using face ID will be 30% faster.
-Downloads and updates will be 50% and 60% smaller respectively.
+Unlocking the phone using a face ID will be 30% faster.
+Downloads and updates will be 50% and 60% smaller, respectively.
 The Maps app gets a new look-around feature that allows users to get a 360-degree view of a location.

 What’s more?
-Every user within a home gets personalized recommendations for what to watch next as well as new movies and TV shows.
+Every user within a home gets personalized recommendations for what to watch next, as well as new movies and TV shows.
 The all-new control center makes it easy to switch between users.

 Additionally, Apple Music will be delivered through the new tvOS, and among the exciting features is that users can view the lyrics of songs in sync with the music as it’s playing.
 The new tvOS is also set to provide a better experience of Apple Arcade.
 Moreover, Apple is extending support to X-box 1S and Playstation DualShock 4.